High-speed rail in the United States: Texas

 In 2002, the Texas High-Speed Rail and Transportation Corporation (THSRTC), a grass roots organization dedicated to bringing high-speed rail to Texas was established.
 In 2006, American Airlines and Continental Airlines formally joined THSRTC, in an effort to bring high-speed rail to Texas as a passenger collector system for the airlines.
 The Texas High-Speed Rail and Transportation Corporation developed the Texas T-Bone and Brazos Express corridors to link Central Texas.

 In 2010, Texas Department of Transportation (TxDOT) received a federal grant to study a high-speed rail corridor linking Oklahoma City with Dallas–Fort Worth.
 The state also received another grant in 2011 to start engineering and environmental work on a high-speed link between Houston and Dallas.
 Another study was being conducted in 2012 by TxDOT on a possible link between Houston and Austin.

 While the preliminary work was in progress by TxDOT for the Houston to Dallas line, an unrelated project to build a high-speed railway between the two cities was announced in 2011 by a private company, Lone Star High-Speed Rail.
 The company was founded in 2009 by U.S. Japan High-Speed Rail to market the use of N700-I bullet train in Texas.
 In 2012, the company with a new name, Texas Central Railway Company, announced that Central Japan Railway Company signed up to be the primary investor in the project with the total estimated cost of $10 billion to be privately funded.
 The preliminary engineering, market and financing studies have been started for the service with maximum speed of 205 miles per hour and travel time of 90 minutes.
 The plan was to seek additional investors in late 2012, start the construction in 2014, and begin the service in 2024.

+Chattanooga–Atlanta Corridor

+The Georgia Department of Transportation has completed a Tier 1 Environmental impact assessment on a high speed rail line between Chattanooga and Atlanta, and will move forward with a Tier 2 environmental impact assessment, to be completed by 2030.
+The system is intended to be a steel-wheel on steel train or a maglev train system.

-New Developments
+New developments

 On September 21, 2020, a high-speed train from Houston to Dallas received federal approval.
 The railroad aims to cut travel time between the two cities to 90 minutes.
 According to the company in charge of the project, Texas Central Railroad, the Federal Railroad Administration approved construction to begin in early 2021.
 The company estimates that construction could take up to six years and cost roughly $20 billion.